Loss Functions for Discrete Contextual Pricing with Observational Data: Problem Formulation

-To illustrate this how this loss function works on observational data, we provide a simple example of the corrupted loss functions for a toy example with only two prices.
-Example \ref{worked_loss_function} shows only one possible choice of $\bm{R}$ with a simple closed-form expression, closely related to the one studied in more detail in Section \ref{sec:ipw_relationship}.
+To illustrate how this loss function works on observational data and to help parse notation, we provide a toy example of the corrupted loss functions with only two prices.
+Example \ref{worked_loss_function} shows one possible choice of $\bm{R}$ with a simple closed-form expression, which we will study in more detail in Section \ref{sec:CIPS}.